E-RYT 200, RYT 500, YACEP, RCYT

 What do your kids call you?

 I get asked this ALL THE TIME.
 I think this is the number one most asked question.
 My kids call me "mom", as a name.
 It's the only gendered term we've kept.
-BUT- they call me their parent when referring to me to other people, and I call myself their parent.
-I never use the word "mom", and I ask other people not to as well.
+BUT- they call me their 'parent' when referring to me to other people, and I call myself their 'parent'.
+I don't use the word "mom" as a relational term, and I ask other people not to as well.
 Only my kids get to use it, because they get kid-privilege:) Maybe this will change one day but for now we still use it.

 That's great that you've figured out who you are.
 But since YOU know what your gender is, why do you care what other people think?
 Why tell anyone?
 Why do other people have to change their language for you?

 Well, first- they don't.
 Nobody HAS to do anything.
 We don't have to be polite.
 We CHOOSE to be polite.
 We choose to behave and interact in ways that treat other people with respect.
 And second, it's about validity.
 If you are a man, but everywhere you go, people refer to you as "she" and "her" , and every time you buy something the clerk says "thank you, ma'am", and you get directed to the women's clothing section instead of the men's, and you get weird looks when you try to go into the men's section, and aren't even ALLOWED to go into the men's locker room to change clothes at all.... well.
 It wouldn't matter if YOU KNEW you were a man.
 That wouldn't be enough.
 Because at the end of the day, it matters what other people think of us; it matters how the world perceives us.
 We want and need and DESERVE to be seen and validated by others.

 I'm still confused about why I should change my language for someone else.